themoonisacheese/2bored2wait/README.md

 # Known issues
 - starting the queue will revoke your minecraft token. this means that you will not be able to join normal minecraft servers until you restart the game
-- starting the queue too many times in a row can sometimes boot you out of your minecraft account (starting the queue or connecting in the minecraft client will tell you "wrong email or password"). to fix this, log in to you account at minecraft.net, then restart minecraft. both of these issues are limitations put in place by mojang to prevent account stealing, and are not fixable.
+- starting the queue too many times in a row can sometimes boot you out of your minecraft account (starting the queue or connecting in the minecraft client will tell you "wrong email or password"). to fix this, log in to your account at minecraft.net, then restart minecraft. both of these issues are limitations put in place by mojang to prevent account stealing, and are not fixable.